patmbee/ml_project_2/README.md

 ```
 ####  APIs and Datasources
-The project also leverages three years of daily stocks trades from Yahoo!
-Finanace for the symbols in the Portfolio and the S&P 500 Index.
+Note: We used ten years of historical stock close price from yfinance and 19 years from alphavantage

 * alphavantage
 * yfinance